-Equipment · draft · confidence 0.9
+Equipment · committed · confidence 0.9

 Generated from the Hyphae knowledge graph.
+Drafted by claude-sonnet-4-6 · Reviewed by claude-opus-4-7

 A regenerative heat exchanger used to preheat the blast air supplied to a blast furnace; the dominant technology for this purpose since Edward Alfred Cowper’s 1857 patent of the ‘Cowper stove’.
 Each blast furnace is typically served by three or four stoves cycling between a ‘on blast’ phase (heating the cold incoming air) and an ‘on gas’ phase (storing heat by burning furnace top gas through the refractory checkerwork).
 Preheating the blast from ambient to 900–1200°C (modern operation) dramatically reduces coke consumption.
 The technology originated with James Beaumont Neilson’s 1828 hot blast patent; the Cowper stove’s firebrick regenerator design improved on Neilson’s original iron vessel and remains standard in modern blast furnace plants.
 [CIT-BF-02; CIT-BF-HS-01]